davidshepherd7/anki-mode/README.md

 ### TODO

-* Currently the card types are hard coded so only the default ones can be used.
 * Updating existing cards would be useful.
 * Currently LaTeX can only be compiled within Anki itself (by previewing the card).